aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/powerpoint-fonts/custom-font/_index.md

 ## **Specify Custom Fonts Used With Presentation**
 Aspose.Slides provides the [setDocumentLevelFontSources](https://reference.aspose.com/slides/php-java/com.aspose.slides/iloadoptions/#setDocumentLevelFontSources-com.aspose.slides.IFontSources-) property to allow you to specify external fonts that will be used with the presentation.

-This Java code shows you how to use the [setDocumentLevelFontSources](https://reference.aspose.com/slides/php-java/com.aspose.slides/iloadoptions/#setDocumentLevelFontSources-com.aspose.slides.IFontSources-) property:
+This PHP code shows you how to use the [setDocumentLevelFontSources](https://reference.aspose.com/slides/php-java/com.aspose.slides/iloadoptions/#setDocumentLevelFontSources-com.aspose.slides.IFontSources-) property:

 ```php
   $Array = new JavaClass("java.lang.reflect.Array");